-The transition from Kindergarten to the First Grade is an awesome moment for the young child, and this is especially so in a Waldorf School.
+The transition from Kindergarten to the First Grade is an awesome moment for the young child, and this is especially so in a school inspired by Waldorf pedagogy.
 The children now have daily lessons, with their own class teacher, as well as a variety of other lessons throughout the week, including modeling, painting, music, form drawing, French language and games.
 Their teacher will meet them each morning, not only with a loving greeting, but with a handshake.

 Now the children begin to learn the alphabet through archetypal stories and the symbol language that is drawn forth from them.
 For example, the teacher may create a picture in which a King stands tall, with sword aloft and one leg striding forward.
 This picture illustrates the story that the teacher has told.
 Soon the children recognize the ‘K’ as the ‘King sign.’
 Slowly and methodically, through stories and artistic experiences, the alphabet is meaningfully introduced…The children will learn to record their ‘lessons,’ in their own ‘main lesson books.’
 It is in these treasured books that the children re-tell the stories and lessons they have experienced throughout the year.